 With lead scoring, marketing and sales teams can better understand how likely potential customers are to progress through the customer journey.
 Sales calls, customer support, special offers, email campaigns, and other valuable resources can then be prioritized for those with higher probability.

 Predictive analytics helps segment customer data for scoring, allowing recommendations to be automatically generated for marketing and sales teams to use.
-The power of predictive analytics can even be combined with widely used visualization solution (like Grafana) to create custom reporting dashboards.
+The power of predictive analytics can even be combined with widely used visualization tools to create custom reporting dashboards.

 One of the best marketing strategies is to leverage an existing customer base into new sales.
 It’s a win-win for you and your customers, not to mention it’s far less expensive than acquiring a new customer.